-8 Appeal
+10 Appeal

-- 8.1 A student who has had their enrolment suspended or who has been withdrawn from the University under this Support to Study Code may, within (14) days of the decision of the Panel or of the Group Director Student Services or of the Vice-Chancellor, appeal the decision by giving notice to the Vice-Chancellor in writing, on the condition that: - (a) The complainant will only be able to appeal the appropriateness or reasonableness of the penalty; and - (b) The student may only appeal on the grounds that: - (i) The penalty was inappropriate or unreasonable; or - (ii) The Panel failed to meet the principles of natural justice; or - (iii) That fresh evidence has arisen that was not reasonably available at the time of the hearing and that if taken into account, is likely to alter the decision of the Group Director Student Services or the Panel. - 8.2 The notice of appeal must set out: - (a) The decision or particular part of the decision that is being appealed; and - (b) The grounds of appeal. - 8.3 An appeals panel will be set up by the Vice-Chancellor to hear and decide the appeal filed in accordance with the provisions of this Support to Study Code. - 8.4 The Vice-Chancellor will: - (a) Appoint an appeals panel to hear the appeal. - (b) Give the notice of appeal together with the name of appeals panel to the Administrative Secretary who will:
+- 10.1 A student who has had their enrolment suspended or who has been withdrawn from the University under this Support to Study Code may, within (14) days of the decision of the Panel or of the Group Director Student Services and Administration or of the Vice-Chancellor, appeal the decision by giving notice to the Vice-Chancellor in writing, on the condition that: - (a) The complainant will only be able to appeal the appropriateness or reasonableness of the penalty; and - (b) The student may only appeal on the grounds that: - The penalty was inappropriate or unreasonable; or - (ii) The Panel failed to meet the principles of natural justice; or - (iii) That fresh evidence has arisen that was not reasonably available at the time of the hearing and that if considered, is likely to alter the decision of the Group Director Student Services Administration or the Panel. - 10.2 The notice of appeal must set out: - (a) The decision or part of the decision that is being appealed; and - (b) The grounds of appeal. - 10.3 An appeals panel will be set up by the Vice-Chancellor to hear and decide the appeal filed in accordance with the provisions of this Support to Study Code. - 10.4 The Vice-Chancellor will: - (a) Appoint an appeals panel to hear the appeal. - (b) Give the notice of appeal together with the name of appeals panel to the Administrative Secretary who will: - Notify the parties of the date, time, and place of the hearing of the appeal, such date to be within 10 working days of the receipt of the notice of appeal; - (ii) Where there is a record of the Panel meeting, provide a copy of that record with the notice of appeal. - (iii) Notify the parties of: - (aa) The consequences of not appearing at the hearing; - (bb) Any documents or evidence relevant to the appeal, including statements from witnesses and documents referred to or relied on, unless it would compromise the safety of any witnesses or be against the public interest; - (cc) An explanation of the process that will be followed; - (dd) The right to representation;

-- Notify the parties of the date, time, and place of the hearing of the appeal, such date to be within 10 working days of the receipt of the notice of appeal; - (ii) Where there is a record of the Panel meeting, provide a copy of that record with the notice of appeal. - (iii) Notify the parties of: - (aa) The consequences of not appearing at the hearing; - (bb) Any documents or evidence relevant to the appeal, including statements from witnesses and documents referred to or relied on, unless it would compromise the safety of any witnesses or be against the public interest; - (cc) An explanation of the process that will be followed; - (dd) The right to representation; - (ee) The requirement that any information or document submitted by the student or any other party must be given to the Administrative Secretary at least two (2) days prior to the hearing so that it can be distributed and considered. - 8.5 The appeals panel will hear and determine the appeal in such manner as he or she thinks proper, having regard to the principles of natural justice.
-Provided that the appeal hearing will not operate by way of a rehearing of the complaint. - 8.6 The appeals panel has the power to: - (a) Send the complaint or penalty back to the Panel to be reconsidered. - (b) Change, reduce, or increase the actions decided by the Panel. - (c) Dismiss the appeal and uphold the decision of the Panel. - 8.7 The decision of the appeals panel will be in writing and will set out the reason/s for the decision which will be sent to all relevant parties.
+- (ee) The requirement that any information or document submitted by the student or any other party must be given to the Administrative Secretary at least two (2) days prior to the hearing so that it can be distributed and considered. - 10.5 The appeals panel will hear and determine the appeal in such manner as they think proper, having regard to the principles of natural justice.
+Provided that the appeal hearing will not operate through a rehearing of the complaint. - 10.6 The appeals panel has the power to: - (a) Send the complaint or penalty back to the Panel to be reconsidered, - (b) Change, reduce, or increase the actions decided by the Panel, - (c) Dismiss the appeal and uphold the decision of the Panel. - 10.7 The decision of the appeals panel will be in writing and will set out the reason/s for the decision which will be sent to all relevant parties. - 11 Supporting students who are deemed too unwell to participate under the Support to Study Code